 AdWords gives you the ability to specify a range of variables, from keyword match types to the exact times and locations it’s published.
 You can also use ad extensions, which allow you to choose what is displayed – this could include contact information or the product image.

 You are also able to target more than first-click customers with remarketing.
 This allows you to keep in touch the people who visited you once but didn’t make a purchase.
 There’s always a chance they’ll see your ad a few days later and reconsider their decision.
+(Learn more about remarketing with adwords and facebook.)

 This flexibility allows you to add an AdWords push to almost any other online marketing strategy, and stop as soon as it has run its course.
 For example, you can use it to drive a lot of new traffic to your most recent lead magnets or highlight your new products and deals.